The Cub Scout Core Values are

 Pack 241 accepts ALL boys starting June 1st after they finish kindergarten until they finish 5th grade (or who are between 7 & 10 yrs old).
 If you are interested in having fun all year long, join us!

 Hey parents / guardians!
 If you wish to visit our pack and find out more about Scouting, please check our pack calendar listed on the homepage or stop by the Chancellor Charter cafeteria on any Tuesday night at 7 PM during our den or pack meeting nights.
 We hold regular weekly meetings during the school year.
 During the summer, please contact one of our leaders below.

 There is always a leader ready, willing, and available to share with you what Scouting is all about and why your son should be a Cub Scout.

-Join us to learn more about the core values and what Scouting has to offer your whole family.
+Join us to learn more about the 12 Points of "Scout Law" and what Scouting has to offer your whole family.

 Cub Master, Lee Hodege: firstname.lastname@example.org or Committee Chair, Cheryl Baylor: email@example.com if you have any questions or want to confirm at the last minute.